blueshed/chat/readme.md

 target_metadata = chat.tables.metadata
 ```

 NB.
-Since our config provides no logging information you will need to comment
+Since our config provides no logging information, you will need to comment
 out line 14 - `#fileConfig(config.config_file_name)`.
 If we need to set
 up logger we can do it later.